someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-started#download-and-install-docker) needs to be installed on your machine.
 - At least two cores and eight gigabytes of RAM are required to run the Resoto stack.
 For a production setup we recommend at least four cores and 16 gigabytes of RAM.
 When collecting many accounts in parallel `resotoworker` scales well to the number of cores and RAM available and given enough network bandwidth can saturate a 64 core machine.
+See [Configuring Resoto Worker on Multi-Core Machines](./configuring-resoto.md#configuring-resoto-worker-for-multi-core-machines) for more information.

 ## Installing Resoto